Banded mongoose: Behaviour and ecology

-Banded mongooses live in mixed-sex groups of 7–40 individuals with an average of around 20 individuals.
+Banded mongooses live in mixed-sex groups of 5–75 individuals with an average of around 20 individuals.
 Groups sleep together at night in underground dens, often abandoned termite mounds, and change dens frequently (every 2–3 days).
 When no refuge is available and hard-pressed by predators such as African wild dogs, the group will form a compact arrangement in which they lie on each other with heads facing outwards and upwards.
-There is generally no strict hierarchy in mongoose groups and aggression is low.
-Sometimes, mongooses may squabble over food.
-However, typically, the one who claims the food first wins.
+There is generally no strict hierarchy in mongoose groups.
 Most aggression and hierarchical behavior occurs between males when females are in oestrus.
-Female are usually not aggressive but do live in hierarchies based on age.
-The older females have earlier estrous periods and have larger litters.
+Males will mate-guard females in the group and attempt to control reproduction, but this practice is only minimally successful, with females tending to work against the mate-guarding male by proactively securing extra-pair copulations.
+Older females have earlier estrous periods and have larger litters.
+Older females are more desirable for males and will be the first females mate-guarded.
 When groups get too large, some females are forced out of the group by either older females or males.
 These females may form new groups with subordinate males.
 Relations between groups are highly aggressive and mongooses are sometimes killed and injured during intergroup encounters.
-Nevertheless, breeding females will often mate with males from a rival groups during fights.
+Nevertheless, breeding females will often mate with males from a rival groups during fights (extra-group copulations).
 Mongooses establish their territories with scent markings that may also serve as communication between those in the same group.
-In the society of the banded mongoose there is a clear separation between mating rivals and territorial rivals.
-Individuals within groups are rivals for mates while those from neighboring groups are competitors for food and resources.

 Hunting and diet

 Banded mongooses feed primarily on insects, myriapods, small reptiles, and birds.
-Millipedes and beetles make up most of their diet, but they also commonly eat ants, crickets, termites, grasshoppers, caterpillars and earwigs.
-Other prey items of the mongoose includes frogs, lizards, small snakes, ground birds and the eggs of both birds and reptiles.
+Millipedes and beetles make up most of their diet, but they also commonly eat ants, crickets, termites, grasshoppers, caterpillars, earwigs and snails.
+Other prey items of the mongoose includes mice, rats, frogs, lizards, small snakes, ground birds and the eggs of both birds and reptiles.
+It will also eat vegetable matter in the form of wild fruits.
 On some occasions, mongooses will drink water from rain pools and lake shores.

 Banded mongoose forage in groups, but each member searches for food alone; however they work as a team when dealing with venomous snakes such as cobras.
 They forage in the morning for several hours and then rest in the shade.
 They will usually forage again in the late afternoon.
 Mongooses use their sense of smell to locate their prey and dig them out with their long claws, both in holes in the ground and holes in trees.
 Mongoose will also frequent the dung of large herbivores since it attracts beetles.
 Low grunts are produced every few seconds for communication.
 When hunting prey that secrete toxins, mongooses will roll them on the ground.
 Durable prey is thrown on hard surfaces.